simp/releng-misc/README.md

    rvm use system
    ```

-2. Install the RubyGem dependencies using Bolt's `gem` command
+2. Install the RubyGem dependencies using Bolt's `gem` command:

    On most platforms: